StewartDouglas/Kudos/README.md

 information under the current system, since they are in different departments.
 Our new systems provides a lightweight and easy-to-use system to formalise giving Kudos across an organisation, thus fostering collaboration.

+See the forked repo Kudoes_Backend from the backend implementation in Rails.

+This project won the Novemver 2013 Hackin' The City hackathon.